Appdynamics/kafka-monitoring-extension/README.md

     <br>Edit the Kafka start-up script `<Kafka Installation Folder>/bin/kafka-server-start.sh` to include:<br>
         `export JMX_PORT=${JMX_PORT:-9999}`<br/>
       This configures port 9999 as the JMX port of Kafka.
-  - Please note, that the Kafka server needs to be restarted once the JMX port is added.
+  - Please note that the Kafka server needs to be restarted once the JMX port is added.
 ##### 3. Configuring Kafka for non-SSL monitoring
    This section outlines the configuration of the Kafka start-up scripts if monitoring is <b>not</b> done over SSL.If SSL is being used please skip to [Setting up SSL in Kafka](#sslsettings).
    - To enable monitoring, some flags need to be set in the Kafka start-up scripts.
    Edit `<Kafka Installation Folder>/bin/kafka-run-class.sh` and modify `KAFKA_JMX_OPTS` variable like below<br>
      `KAFKA_JMX_OPTS="-Dcom.sun.management.jmxremote=true -Dcom.sun.management.jmxremote.rmi.port=9998 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false"`
    - Also, the changes to `kafka-run-class.sh` has to be made on all the Kafka servers that are being monitored.
-   - Please note, that any changes to  `kafka-run-class.sh` needs the Kafka server to be restarted for the changes to take effect.
+   - Please note that any changes to  `kafka-run-class.sh` needs the Kafka server to be restarted for the changes to take effect.
 ##### <a name="sslsettings">4.
 Monitoring over SSL </a>
   If you need to monitor your Kafka servers securely via SSL, please follow the following steps:
 ##### 4.1.
 Generating SSL Keys